onsigntv/apps/docs/README.md

 </script>
 ```

-The `forecast` data comes with the following structure:
+The `forecast` data has the following structure:

 ```json
 {